 - Obtain an application form and general information regarding your eligibility for the nursing program from the Admissions Office at the main campus, any of the branch campuses or online. - 2.
 All applicants for the Nursing Program must submit the following to the Office of Admissions: - a.
 An application for Admission, accompanied by the \$40 application fee.
-(The application fee will be waived for students who are presently matriculated at Mercy College.) - An official transcript of record from each diploma school, college, or university previously attended. - c.
+(The application fee will be waived for students who are presently matriculated at Mercy College.) - b.
+An official transcript of record from each diploma school, college, or university previously attended. - c.
 Evidence of current licensure as a registered nurse. - 3.
-Students applying for acceptance to the RN-BS Program are able to apply with the Mercy College Undergraduate Application or the Common Application.
+Students applying for acceptance to the RN-BS Program are able to apply with the Mercy College Undergraduate Application, Common Application or through NursingCAS.